 Do you need to work nights?
 Then janitorial and office cleaning will be a good option as most of their customers are cleaned nights and weekends.

-Keep in mind, no two cleaning companies are alike.
+Keep in mind, no two house cleaning companies are alike.
 While you’re doing your research, write down your impressions of each; keep good detailed notes.
 When you have completed this, do a review and write down your comments on each business; what thoughts come to mind?

 Now take into consideration the areas of your city you want to service.
 What can you identify that is unique in these areas that tell you the type of service these people will want?
 That’s your key to starting a successful housecleaning business in your city.